karlave14/Programming_2-1/conds_loops.md

 ### **If Statements**
 The **if** statement allows you to control if a program enters a section of code or not based on whether a given condition is true or false.
+If the condition is satisfied, the first block is executed.
+If the condition is not satisfied, the second block is executed, but the second block is not mandatory.
  * The important functions of the if statement is that it allows the program to select an action based upon the user's input.
   A true statement is one that evaluates to a nonzero number and a false statement